tangentyh/notes-of-tan/docs/backend/redis-notes.md

        - `GET`, `MGET`
      - `APPEND` — amortized O(1)
      - `INCRBY`, `DECRBY`, `INCR`, `DECR` — only for signed 64 bit, start with 0 if key does not exist
-       - `INCRBYFLOAT` — output precision fixed 17 digits
+       - `INCRBYFLOAT` — output precision fixed to 17 digits
      - `SETRANGE`, `GETRANGE` — zero byte padded
      - `BITFIELD` — capable of addressing specific integer fields of varying bit widths and arbitrary non (necessary) aligned offset
      - `STRLEN`